decred/dcrd/peer/README.md

    - These could all be sent manually via the standard message output function, but the helpers provide additional nice functionality such as duplicate filtering and address randomization
- - Ability to wait for shutdown/disconnect
+ - Context-aware Run method for all asynchronous I/O processing that blocks until disconnect
  - Comprehensive test coverage

 ## Installation and Updating